oomph-lib/oomph-lib/README.md

 You may wish to provide additional information to the build of your executable.
 A few notable options provided by this function are

-- `CXX_STANDARD`: The C++ standard.
-The only arguments we currently allow are 11, 14, or 17 (corresponding to C++11, C++14, and C++17, respectively).
-By default, we adopt the C++17 standard for programs provided with the library.
-Specifying a more modern standard may result in unexpected consequences.
-Don't say we didn't warn you!
 - `CXX_OPTIONS`: Compiler flags (e.g. `-Wall`, `-O3`).
 However, this is likely to only affect your executable and not the library.
 - `CXX_DEFINITIONS`: Preprocessor definition(s).
 Arguments to this keyword do not require a `-D` prefix; CMake will automatically prepend it for you.